 Seafile is able to support over 1,000 users, making it applicable for use in even the largest companies.
 Once you get above 750 user instances, the price drops to just $35/user.
 And for businesses with less than 10 users, the Seafile license costs $100/year.

 It's a flexible tool, with desktop clients that can be installed on Windows and Mac, and mobile applications for Android and iOS.
 It's also possible to access your Seafile directory through a browser interface.
 Another great feature is a selective sync option which lets users choose the folders that they need access to.

 - The free version is limited compared to the competition

 5. Pydio Cells

 Free version available

-Recommended for: users who want to sync with other cloud services.
+Recommended for: users who want to sync with other cloud storage services.

-Pydio runs natively on Mac and Linux, however, a bit of a workaround is required to get it going on Windows.
+Pydio runs natively on Windows, Mac, and Linux.
 Android and iOS applications are available too.